 An employee is entitled to 14 days’ annual leave with full pay for every completed year of service.
-He/she is required to take 7 days of consecutive basis.
+He/she is required to take seven days on a consecutive basis.
 In respect of the first year of employment, an employee is entitled to proportionate in the succeeding year leave calculated on the following basis:

-Casual leave: Employees are entitled to 7 days’ paid casual leave in any year, except during the first calendar year of employment.
-During the first calendar year of employment, the employee is entitled to 1 day’s paid casual leave for every 2 months worked.
+Casual leave: Employees are entitled to 7 days’ paid casual leave in any year, except during the first year of employment.
+During the first calendar year of employment, the employee is entitled to 1 day’s paid casual leave for every two months working.

 Maternity leave: A female employee can apply for 84 days’ maternity leave.
-She cannot be dismissed on the basis of her pregnancy or of any illness consequent to her pregnancy.
-Women nursing children who are less than one-year-old are entitled to nursing breaks, in addition to the rest breaks provided by law.
-For the birth of a subsequent child or a third or a dead child, leaves totalling to 42 working days will be granted.
+She cannot be dismissed based on her pregnancy or of any illness consequent to her pregnancy.
+Women nursing children who are less than one year old are entitled to nursing breaks, in addition to the rest breaks provided by law.
+For the birth of a subsequent child or a third or a dead child, leaves totaling 42 working days will be granted.

-Sick leave: Every worker certified by a doctor is entitled to sick leave for 7 days in a year.
+Sick leave: Every worker certified by a doctor is entitled to sick leave for seven days a year.

 Paternity Leave: It is limited to 3 days for the state sector.
-This leave must be taken within 3 months from the date of birth of the child.
+The employee must take this leave within three months from the date of birth of the child.

 Marriage Leave: There is no provision for marriage leave.
-It is at employer’s discretion.
+It is at the employer’s discretion.

 Adoption Leave: No provisions concerning adoption under Sri Lankan law.
-It is at employer’s discretion.
+It is at the employer’s discretion.

 Childcare Leave: No provisions concerning childcare under Sri Lankan law.
-It is at employer’s discretion.
+It is at the employer’s discretion.

-Work-Related Injury Leave: If an employee absents themselves from work as a result of an injury sustained in an accident during the course of the performance of his duties and under circumstances specifically attributed to the nature of his duties, they are granted accident leave and also paid in accordance with terms and conditions of the insurance policies which the firm has taken in respect of them.
+Work-Related Injury Leave: If an employee is absent from work due to injury sustained during work and under the circumstances specifically attributed to the nature of his duties, they are granted accident leave.
+The employer also pays the employee following the terms and conditions of the insurance policies.

 Duty Leave: All staff members are granted duty leave for the following purposes:

-Residents: Income tax rate for an individual is between 4% and 24%, depending on the level of profits and income earned in a given year of assessment.
+Residents: The income tax rate for an individual is between 4% and 24%, depending on the level of profits and income earned in a given year of assessment.
 For employees, the employer is required to deduct tax under a withholding scheme, termed as ‘PAYE’ (Pay As You Earn) tax.

 Corporate taxation: The division and tax rates are as follows –

 Bonus: There is no obligation imposed by law on employers to pay bonuses.
-In general, unless mentioned in the employment contract, bonus payments are entirely at the discretion of the employer and largely depend on the employer’s financial performance.
+In general, unless mentioned in the employment contract, bonus payments are entirely at the employer’s discretion and largely depend on the employer’s financial performance.

 Retirement Age: An employee retires at the age of 55.

-Pension: It is payable to men from the age of 55 and to women from the age of 50.
+Pension: It is payable to men from 55 and women from the age of 50.

 Employee Provident Fund: The employers and employees contribute to the Employees’ Provident Fund (EPF) and Employees’ Trust Fund (ETF).
-The minimum contribution should be 8% by employees and 12% by employers in the case of EPF, and 3% by employers in the case of ETF.
+The minimum contribution should be 8% by employees and 12% by employers in EPF, and 3% by employers in ETF.

 Notice Period: 1 month

-Probation Period: The period of probation shall not exceed 1 year in the case of employees in supervisory or technical capacity and 6 months in the case of any other employee, which may be further extended in some cases for a maximum of 3 months.
+Probation Period: The probation period shall not exceed one year in the case of employees in supervisory or technical capacity and six months in any other employee.
+The employer may further extend in some cases for a maximum of 3 months.

-Severance Pay: Employees terminated by notice or with payment in lieu of notice shall be entitled to severance payment, which is as follows:
+Severance Pay: Employees terminated by notice shall be entitled to severance payment, which is as follows:

-Types of Business: Sole proprietorships, partnerships, limited companies, overseas company, offshore company, franchises, joint ventures or wholly foreign-owned subsidiaries, representative office and branch office.
+Types of Business: Sole proprietorships, partnerships, limited companies, overseas companies, offshore companies, franchises, joint ventures or wholly foreign-owned subsidiaries, representative offices, and a branch office.

 Co-working Cost: There are several co-working spaces in Colombo, Galle, Ahangama, Dehiwala-Mount Lavinia, Kandakliya.
-They have office-like amenities such as hot-desks, private meeting rooms, good wifi speed, air conditioners etc. These places can be booked according to a day, week and a month.
+They have office-like amenities such as hot desks, private meeting rooms, good wifi speed, air conditioners, etc. Workers can book these places according to day, week, and month.

 Visa: Types of visas that a foreign national needs to enter the country for work reasons are –

-Validity of work visas: It is valid for one year, or a time period specified by the company.
+Validity of work visas: It is valid for one year or a period specified by the company.
 You can apply to renew each of these visas after a year.
-Company directors are given a two-year initial visa.
+Company directors are given an initial two-year visa.

 The cost of a visitor visa or a work visa is LKR 10,000.